mikegecko/battleship/README.md

 # battleship
 A web app version of the board game Battleship.
+Created as part of the Odin Project.
+Uses Jest for testing and vanilla JS, CSS, & HTML.